What is Personal Finance Decathlon?

 When is the 2019 Personal Finance Decathlon?

-Additionally, the National Competition (for qualifying teams) is May 10 in Lincoln, Nebraska.
+Additionally, the National Competition (for qualifying team) is Friday, May 10 at the University of Nebraska Lincoln College of Buisness.

 What do the online tests look like?